Our commitment to Ethereum and a decentralised future

 Let us make clear: we have no intention to split the Ethereum chain.
 We plan to continue to work with the community to find a path forward.
 We have all dedicated a great deal of time and effort to developing the Ethereum ecosystem, and have no intention of harming what we have helped build.
-We believe Ethereum is a crucial piece of the decentralised web infrastructure and are fully committed to making the platform open, scalable, and safe today and in the future.
+We believe Ethereum is a crucial piece of the decentralized web infrastructure and are fully committed to making the platform open, scalable, and safe today and in the future.

 Meanwhile, we continue with our commitment to build better tools and improve the ecosystem.
 There’s a greater vision here:

 - A decentral web where users retain their agency